joelouthan/Theologicus/src/genesis/genesis03-14-25.md

 >For you are dust,
 >and you will return to dust.”
 >
->20 The man named his wife Eve because she was the mother of all the living.
-21 The LORD God made clothing from skins for the man and his wife, and he clothed them.
+>20 The man named his wife Eve because she was the mother of all the living.The LORD God made clothing from skins for the man and his wife, and he clothed them.
 >
->22 The LORD God said, “Since the man has become like one of us, knowing good and evil, he must not reach out, take from the tree of life, eat, and live forever.”
-23 So the LORD God sent him away from the garden of Eden to work the ground from which he was taken.
-24 He drove the man out and stationed the cherubim and the flaming, whirling sword east of the garden of Eden to guard the way to the tree of life.
+>22 The LORD God said, “Since the man has become like one of us, knowing good and evil, he must not reach out, take from the tree of life, eat, and live forever.”So the LORD God sent him away from the garden of Eden to work the ground from which he was taken.He drove the man out and stationed the cherubim and the flaming, whirling sword east of the garden of Eden to guard the way to the tree of life.

 ## God

 ### Christ is cursed for our sins

->John 3:14-15 (CSB) “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, 15 so that everyone who believes in him may have eternal life.
+>John 3:14-15 (CSB) “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,so that everyone who believes in him may have eternal life.

->John 12:32-33 (CSB) As for me, if I am lifted up from the earth I will draw all people to myself.”
-33 He said this to indicate what kind of death he was about to die.
+>John 12:32-33 (CSB) As for me, if I am lifted up from the earth I will draw all people to myself.”He said this to indicate what kind of death he was about to die.

 ## The Gospel

 ### Christ gives the law to be cursed

->Deuteronomy 21:22-23 (CSB) If anyone is found guilty of an offense deserving the death penalty and is executed, and you hang his body on a tree, 23 you are not to leave his corpse on the tree overnight but are to bury him that day, for anyone hung on a tree is under God’s curse.
+>Deuteronomy 21:22-23 (CSB) If anyone is found guilty of an offense deserving the death penalty and is executed, and you hang his body on a tree,you are not to leave his corpse on the tree overnight but are to bury him that day, for anyone hung on a tree is under God’s curse.

 ### Christ gives his life over to be cursed